 Our strategy is built around a major reduction in FHA limits that came when temporary measures enacted during the great financial crisis were rolled back.
 The Economic Stimulus Act of 2008 expanded loan limits for high cost areas, temporarily setting the limits at 125% of the area median, with a nationwide cap of \$729,250.
 From 2009-2013, these caps remained at 125% of the pre-2008 median price, even in areas that experienced declining home prices over the intervening period.
-In 2013, the Department of Housing and Urban Development (HUD) announced that these expansions would expire at the beginning of 2014, with FHA limits dropping to 115% of the local median and the nationwide ceiling dropping to \$625,500.10
+In 2013, the Department of Housing and Urban Development (HUD) announced that these expansions would expire at the beginning of 2014, with FHA limits dropping to 115% of the local median and the nationwide ceiling dropping to \$625,500.13

-This drop is evident in the red line in Panel A of Figure 4, which shows the average FHA limit for treated census tracts (all those that experienced a 2014 decline in the FHA limit).
+This drop is evident in the red line in Panel A of Figure 4, which shows the average FHA limit for treated census tracts (all those that experienced a 2014 decline in the FHA limit, representing 41% of tracts that appear in our 2014 HMDA sample).
 The limits were effectively unchanged from 2008 to 2013, but fell sharply in 2014 (by roughly \$75,000) after the expansions were rolled back.
 The blue line, which captures all other tracts, is similarly flat from 2008 to 2013, but displays no corresponding reduction in 2014.
-We label these control tracts.11
+We label these control tracts.14